Adrian Kantrowitz: Montefiore Hospital

-He was on the surgical staff of Montefiore Hospital in the Bronx from 1948 until 1955.
+Kantrowitz was on the surgical staff of Montefiore Hospital in the Bronx from 1948 until 1955.
 He started at Montefiore as assistant resident in surgery and pathology, and progressed to cardiovascular research fellow before becoming chief resident in surgery.
 At the New York Academy of Medicine, on October 16, 1951, he screened the world's first movies taken inside a living heart, showing the sequential opening and closing of the mitral valve inside a beating heart.
 Using dogs and other animals as experimental subjects, Kantrowitz developed an artificial left heart, an early version of an oxygen generator for use as a component in a heart-lung machine and a treatment for coronary artery disease in which blood vessels would be rearranged during surgery.
 He also developed a device that allowed individuals who were paralyzed to have their bladders empty through a signal sent from a radio-controlled device.